TheAccidentalTeacher/glennallencarmansandiego/docs/implementation-plan.md

 ### Accessibility and Classroom Fit
 - Large typography and high‑contrast colors
-- Single‑button flows, keyboard shortcuts (N for next, G for guess, W for warrant)
+- Single‑button flows, keyboard shortcuts (N for next, G for guess, W for solution)
 - “Reset Game” and “Resume Last Session” buttons

 <a id="collaborative-authoring-workflow"></a>